 Can you make this recipe with cooked rice?

-Yes, you can make this rice pudding recipe with pre-cooked rice, however you will need far less eggnog/liquids otherwise the recipe might turn out quite thin.
+Yes, you can make this rice pudding with pre-cooked rice, however you will need far less eggnog/liquids otherwise the recipe might turn out quite thin.
 If you do use precooked rice, start with only half the amount of eggnog in the recipe and add more if needed as you are cooking it.

 Tried the recipe?